Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

 FREE E-BOOKWhat do you do if you’re injured on-the-job?
 Our free guide contains knowledge to help the injured worker understand the workers’ compensation application process.

 Arizona employers are required to provide a safe working environment that reasonably limits the risk of injury for workers.
 Similarly, workers have a duty to avoid injury to themselves and others as much as possible.
-Both employers and workers should practice basic safety procedures to prevent a workplace accident from happening.
-The following injury prevention tips are a good place to start:

-Safety Tips for Employers
+Safety tips for employers

 - Redesign workspaces.
-Consider implementing engineering controls such as redesigning work stations to be more ergonomic, installing adjustable features, and making tools more readily available for workers.
-Also think about administrative changes you can make to encourage workers to take breaks via job rotation, work pacing, and adjustments in procedures.
+Consider implementing engineering controls such as redesigning workstations to be more ergonomic, installing adjustable features, and making tools more readily available for workers.
+Also, think about administrative changes you can make to encourage workers to take breaks via job rotation, work pacing and adjustments in procedures.

 - Conduct a worksite evaluation.
 If you identify any potential hazards during the evaluation, take steps to correct or minimize the danger to the best of your ability.